huggingface/blog/swift-coreml-llm.md

 ## Conversion to Core ML

-To see what it looks like to convert a model in real-life, we'll take a look at converting the recently released Llama 2.
-The process can be sometimes convoluted, but we offer a couple of tools to help.
+To see what it looks like to convert a model in real life, we'll take a look at converting the recently-released Llama 2 model.
+The process can sometimes be convoluted, but we offer a couple of tools to help.
 They won't always work, as new models are being introduced all the time and we need to do adjustments and modifications.

 Our recommended approach is: